 Thus, we should define tactics (as we define (strategy) in a practical way, that would help us in its habitual implementation and everyday usage.

 Why?
 Because the employment of specific and appropriate to a situation, tactics may enhance the quality of our effort towards our strategic goals and facilitate our long-run objectives.

 The basic elements of a tactic are:

 - Aiming at the achieving of a measurable objective

 - It is intended and planed for achieving the intended result

 - Has a specific course of action for achieving the required result

 Strategy vs. Tactics

-You, would probably argue, that all the above 4 elements, are similar the elements we used to define strategy.
+You would probably argue, that all the above 4 elements are similar the elements we used to define strategy.
 And you would have right!
 So, what, going on.
 Strategy equals tactics (or at least a tactic) or not?
-The answer is it depends, and not.
+The answer is it depends on, and not.
 Let’s straight up a little our concepts.
-I’m argue that strategy, looks like tactic, but is not the same.
+I argue that strategy, looks like the tactic, but is not the same.
 Why?
 Because: